papamarkou/CellwiseEditingDifferentiation.jl/README.md

-This repository holds the Julia code for the statistical assessment of the variability of editing rates of APOBEC1-related transcripts across different cells.
-The ongoing work is a joint effort with Dewi Harjanto, Nina Papavasiliou, Rockefeller University, USA, and Chris Oates, Anastasia Papavasiliou, University of Warwick, UK.
+This Julia package facilitates the statistical assessment of the variability of editing rates of transcripts across different cells.
+The package has resulted from the joint research of Theodore Papamarkou, Chris Oates, Anastasia Papavasiliou, University of Warwick, UK, and Dewi Harjanto, Nina Papavasiliou, Rockefeller University, USA, on the differentiation of editing rates of APOBEC1-related sites across cells.

+To install the package, call

+Pkg.clone("git@github.com:scidom/CellwiseEditingDifferentiation.jl.git")